forestgrape/coronavirus/2_biological/coronavirus_evolution.md

   * The replication mechanism of coronaviruses is well conserved and thus the proteins involved e.g. functional parts of the RNA-dependent RNA polymerase protein [to check and cite].
 * *Adapted Function:*
   * The receptor binding

+## Observed Evolution
+* Bovine coronaviruses spread from cattle to many ungulates both domestic and wild [to cite].
+* In cell cultures coronavirus can adapt within a couple of generations.
+E.g.
+  * they can adapt such that the virions tolerate high temperature (55 degrees) better [Laude](../2_biological/virion_viability.md#summary-laude).
+* SARS-CoV-2 jumps to domestic animals and adapts.

 ## References